Romero027/echo-server/README.md

   client may send the `X-Send-Server-Hostname` request header to `true` or `false` to override this server-wide setting on a per-request basis.

+## Build and push the server docker image

 ## Running the server

 The examples below show a few different ways of running the server with the HTTP